GraceMagnyFokam/316LSS-WFC/README.md

-# WFC Implementation for the Procedural Generation of EBSDs
+# Wave Function Collapse

-This is an implementation of WaveFunctionCollapse in Python that was created by Issac Karth (iKarth).
+This is an implementation of the WaveFunctionCollapse in Python that was created by Issac Karth (iKarth).
+We attempted to use this implementation for the procedural generation of EBSD maps.

 <p align="center">
 <img src="images/wfc.gif"/>